By Photographer Patrick J. Endres

 ACHIEVING CRITICAL FOCUS

 Pre-focusing your lens: Don’t overlook this important step.
 I have found this to be the biggest problem with photographing the aurora.
 With the new genre of autofocus cameras and lenses, there is tolerance built into the lenses to accommodate for changes in temperature.
 For this reason, you can’t just manually turn the focus dial to infinity and be confident that it will be in sharp focus.
-The old manual lenses did this perfectly, but the new ones don’t. (a few manual focus lenses still work this way, like the Zeiss 21mm f/2.8 and Zeiss 25mm f/2 @ $1700- $1900).
-Using Auto focus before it gets dark:
+The old manual lenses did this perfectly, but the new ones don’t. (a few manual focus lenses still work this way, like the Zeiss 21mm f/2.8).

 - Before it gets dark, focus your camera on a distant “infinity” focal point, like a mountain horizon.

-- Find the brightest object in the sky and center your camera on it by looking through the viewfinder.
+- Find a bright object in the sky (not the moon) and center your camera on it by looking through the viewfinder.

 - Turn on live view and maximum zoom in on the object and adjust until sharp.